swaminaathakrishnan/Cool_Route_prototype/README.md

 * View the Route:

-* * Option A (Web App): The ASP.NET web app automatically pulls the latest route.

-* * Option B (Manual): Download latest_route.kml and view it in index.html (Leaflet Viewer) or Google My Maps.
+* * Download latest_route.kml and view it in index.html (Leaflet Viewer) or Google My Maps.

 ### 👥 Team
 * Swaminaatha Krishnan